 Liquor liability insurance is a must have for any venue or organization that sells alcohol.
 While most people drink responsibly, there are some who can cause quite a bit of damage.
 To cover your business or event space, it’s important to take out a liquor liability policy.
 In this guide we discuss the average cost of liquor liability insurance.

-The average cost of liquor liability insurance is about $500-$3000 annually.
+The average cost of liquor liability insurance is about $500 to $3,000 annually.
 The cost can vary wildly, depending on the type of business.
 This number is going to depend of course on how large an event you a throwing and the type of event you are throwing.
 Essentially the higher likelihood of damage happening, the higher your insurance premium.

 Liquor liability insurance insurance protects a company that manufactures, sells or serves alcohol, against claims that occur when a patron drinks too much and injures property, himself or someone else.
 Restaurants, clubs, taverns and bars that serve alcohol in any form, including wine, beer and spirits need this coverage.